fsandhei/yambs/README.md

       * From binary: Specify a binary to be used as a dependency.

 A library has an additional field:
-* `type`: String specifing if this library is a static or shared library.
+* `type`: String specifying this library as a static or shared library.
    * Allowed values: "shared", "static".
    * Default: "static"